tensorflow/addons/MIGRATION_TO_CORE.md

 5. After merging, the addition will be replaced with an alias to the core function if possible.
-6. If an alias is not possible (e.g. large parameter changes), then a deprecation warning will be added and eventual remove after 2 releases.
+6. If an alias is not possible (e.g. large parameter changes), then a deprecation warning will be added and eventual removed after 2 releases.

 ### Criteria for Migration